Subwoofer Enclosure Discussions

 XMax, or maximum linear excursion, refers to a subwoofer’s maximum amount of cone movement, usually measured in millimeters.
 XMax, power handling, and cone suspension are interconnected, and together, they impact subwoofer performance.

-Proper handling of power output, impedance, and XMax ensures subwoofer longevity, prevents thermal damage, and enhances sound fidelity.
-XMax, power handling, and voice coil specifications are crucial for subwoofer power handling rating, ensuring that the subwoofer can handle power output without distortion.
+Proper handling of power output, impedance, and XMax ensures the longevity of DVC subwoofers, prevents thermal damage, and enhances sound fidelity.
+XMax, power handling, and voice coil specifications are crucial for a subwoofer’s power handling rating, ensuring that the subwoofer can handle enough power output without distortion.

 Optimizing Subwoofer Efficiency